Karmak23/licorn/docs/groups/permissions.en.rst

 Sharing documents with external partners
 ----------------------------------------

 To give limited access to some documents to external partners, no need to create them a guest account on your server, nor attach too-big-files to emails.
-Look at the :ref:`simple web sharing <simple-sharing.en>` feature provided by Licorn®.
+Look at the :ref:`simple web sharing <simplesharing.en>` feature provided by Licorn®.

+.. seealso:: :ref:`Simple web sharing documentation <simplesharing.en>` for more details.

 Notes to managers / administrators